flekschas/hipiler/README.md

 ...and adjust `config.local.json` to your liking.

 Dynamic changes of the config are not supported yet.
 The dev server needs to be resarted to inline the new configuration.

+#### Browser Support

+HiPiler supports the latest version of Chrome and Firefox.
+Althought, almost everything works in Safari, t-SNE based clustering is broken.
+Once we fixed the bug Safari will be supported as well.